sstent/docker-glusterfs/README.md

-# rancher-glusterfs-server
+# kubernetes-glusterfs-server
-Gluster FS Cluster for being used with Rancher Server
+Gluster FS Cluster for being used with Kubernetes